kvaibhav055/cosmo-file-archiver/README.md

 # cosmo-file-archiver
-This is the application built to compress the files with encryption by password provided by you.
+This is the application built to compress the files with encryption using password provided by you.